natederbinsky/wit-latex/README.md

-My attempts at useful LaTeX classes/packages for the [Wentworth Institute of Technology](http://wit.edu).
+LaTeX classes/packages for the [Wentworth Institute of Technology](http://wit.edu).